-Poren Chiang is a LL.M. candidate at UCLA School of Law, specialized in Digital Law and Policy.
+Poren Chiang is a digital law researcher and a software developer based in Taiwan.
+He graduated from National Taiwan University and UCLA School of Law, with a specialization in Digital Law and Policy.

 During his years in NTU, he redesigned the campus voting system and led the overhaul of election code in Student Congress.
 He had represented the Election Board as a defending counsel for five times, an all-around experience which inspired him to pursue a career in technology law.

 Poren has been an active contributor of FLOSS community.
 He also co-founded SITCON and stood as its chief Organizer, a tech education initiative to support young programming self-starters.